Difference Between Primary key and Unique key

 - Unique key can be used when you have to keep null values in column.

-- When one or more than one field/columns of a table that uniquely identify a record in a database table.
+- When one or more than one field/columns of a table uniquely identify a record in a database table.